Please see the Press Release included below regarding the launch of the Interactive Short-Term Rental Accommodation Map.

 For complete details on the Demerit Point system and the Infraction list, please see Schedule "C" of the Short-Term Rental By-law.

-The Township has passed an Official Plan Amendment and a Zoning By-law Amendment to Zoning By-law 06-001 relative to STRs.
+The Township has passed an Official Plan Amendment and a Zoning By-law Amendments relative to STRs.

 - Shoreline Residential (SR)